mattvenn/piffin/reaction_timer/lesson-1.md

 * Ask the students to tick the 4th box down next to *Raspian - Boot to Desktop*,
 * Then click the top left icon that says *Install*.

-This process takes about 10 minutes, so while we wait complete the following activities.
-Walk around the class and check that the installation is proceeding as expected.
-We need this to work so that next week we can login to the Pi.
+Check that the installation is proceeding as expected.
+You need this to work so that next week they can login to the Pi.
+This process takes about 10 minutes so while they wait, complete the following activities.

 * Ask the students to start assembling the holder (sticking on the feet and breadboard) - leave attaching the Pi until later.
 Ensure the students keep the little plastic screws safe in the bag.
 * Ask the students to write their team number on the front of the Lab kit box,
 * Ask if anyone has heard of or used Linux.
 Explain that Linux is a free [operating system](../glossary.html#operating-system).
 Android is a variant of Linux developed by Google.
-* Explain that the Pi runs Linux, and so to use it we'll have to learn how to use it.
+* Explain that the Pi runs Linux, and so they will have to learn how to use it.

 After Linux has been installed this screen will appear: